phbradley/conga/README.md

 ## This is a development branch containg new code for matching datasets to "metaCoNGA" features (TCR sequence clusters and CDR3AA-bias clusters) as described in the [new preprint](https://doi.org/10.1101/2025.05.31.657155).
 There are a few examples at the end of the [Examples](#examples) section ([link to first relevant example](#metaconga-tcr-cluster-matching-10k-pbmc-from-human-disease) ).

-# NOTE-- we are looking into what might be a bug/incompatibility when using
-scanpy version 1.9.8 (and perhaps similar versions).
+- NOTE: we are looking into what might be a bug/incompatibility when using scanpy version 1.9.8 (and perhaps similar versions).
 I just tested scanpy v1.11.1 and do not see the bug there.
 For safety it may be good, if you are setting up a new python environment, to use either